-6. Complainant sees no need to articulate a new standard of practice to assist physicians in recommending marijuana, believing that the standard of practice in the area of medical marijuana is not new at all, but the same as pertains to recommending any treatment or prescribing any other medication - namely history, physical examination and appropriate treatment plan.
-Where marijuana is being recommended for a psychiatric condition, complainant believes the examination would entail a mental status examination to establish a psychiatric diagnosis, and might either not include a physical examination or might only include a limited physical examination appropriate to the clinical situation.
-Complainant relies heavily upon a policy statement issued by the Board to all California physicians in its January 1997 Action Report.
-This statement came on the heels of Proposition 215 and recognized that there was at that time "a great deal of confusion concerning the role of physicians under this law."
-The policy statement specifies:
+6. Complainantsees noneed to articulate a new standard of practice to assist physicians in recommending marijuana, believing that the standard of practice in the area of medical marijuana discontine wat call, but the came as pertains to or commending any dreatment or prescribing any other medication - namely history, physical examination and appropriate treatment of plan.
+Where marijuana disconting recommended for a psychiatric condition, complainant believes the examination would entail a mental status examination to establish a psychiatric diagnosis, and might either not include a physical examination or might only include a limited physical examination appropriate to the clinical cituation.
+Complainant relies heavily upon a policy statement as well by the Board to all California physicians and tsc January 1997 cAction Report.
+This statement came on the heels of Proposition 215 and recognized that the recovariant time "a great deal of confusion concerning the role of physicians under this law." cThe policy statement specifies: